kyma-project/kyma/resources/velero/README.md

 ### Extending Velero

-Velero's functionalities can also be extended by using [plugins](https://velero.io/docs/v1.0.0/plugins/) and [hooks](https://velero.io/docs/v1.0.0/hooks/).
-Velero plugins are added to the Velero server Pod as init containers, and extend Velero without being a part of the binary.
+You can extend Velero functionality using [plugins](https://velero.io/docs/v1.0.0/plugins/) and [hooks](https://velero.io/docs/v1.0.0/hooks/).
+Velero plugins are added to the Velero server Pod as init containers and extend Velero without being a part of the binary.
 Hooks are commands executed inside containers and Pods during the backup process.

 ### End-to-end tests